Amazon Kindle Publishing: Step by Step Guide on How to Upload Books on Amazon

 KINDLE EBOOK CONTENT/ PAPERBACK CONTENT

-Under manuscript, you will see;
+Under the manuscript, you will see the following;

 DIGITAL RIGHTS MANAGEMENT (DRM): It is the first thing you will see on this page if you are publishing an ebook.
 DRM (Digital Rights Management) is intended to inhibit the unauthorized distribution of your book’s Kindle file.
-Some authors want to encourage readers to share their work and choose not to have DRM applied to their book.
-If you select DRM, customers will still be able to lend the book to another user for a short period, and can also purchase the book as a gift for another user from the Kindle store.
+Some authors want to encourage readers to share their work and choose not to have DRM applied to their books.
+If you select DRM, customers will still be able to lend the book to another user for a short period and can also purchase the book as a gift for another user from the Kindle store.

 NOTE: Once you publish your book, you cannot change its DRM setting.
 I always tick “NO” since I don’t like it.
 But you can choose any option that you want.

 PRINT ISBN: It is for a paperback.
 You will be required to add your book ISBN or use Amazon ISBN.
 ISBN stands for International standard book number.
 It is mostly seen at the back of each book.
-It gives you copyright over the book.
+It gives you a copyright over the book.

 PUBLISHER: If you are using a publishing company or you are a publishing company.
 You can add your company name here.
 I always leave it blank since I am self-publishing.

 PUBLICATION DATE: It is the date the book was first published.
 If you add this option, you cannot edit it again.
-And if you leave it blank, Amazon KDP will automatically use the date that the book went live.
+And if you leave it blank, Amazon KDP will automatically use the date the book went live.
 So, I advise you to add it.
 I always add it since I want to know the day I published each book.

 PRINT OPTION: This is very important because it involves the layout of your book.
 You will only see this option in the paperback.

-In the print option, you will see;
+In the print option, you will see the following;

 Interior and paper type: KDP books can be printed in color or black and white.
 Black and white books can be printed on either cream or white paper.
 Color printing is generally more expensive than black & white.
 I always prefer black and white paper interior with cream paper or white paper.
 It is because color printing is expensive.
 Remember that Amazon charges for book printing.